Information and support for specific student groups

 • signposting to other sources of support, such as councils and carers' groups.

-As a carer, you may be entitled to extra financial support, such as benefits, tax credits or a council tax discount.
+As a carer, you might be eligible for extra financial support, such as benefits, tax credits or a council tax discount.
 Our Money Advice Service can tell you more.

-Our Disability Support service offers information, advice, and specialist support to students with disabilities, including mental health difficulties, ongoing medical conditions, and specific learning difficulties such as dyslexia.
+Our Disability and Neurodiversity Service offers information, advice, and specialist support to students with disabilities, including mental health difficulties, ongoing medical conditions, and specific learning difficulties such as dyslexia.
 They can also help with questions about Disabled Students’ Allowance.